opendaylight/releng-builder/src/site/markdown/jenkins.md

     $ mkvirtualenv jjb

-When in doubt, the best version of JJB to attempt to use is the version specified in the [`builder/jjb/requirements.txt`][33] file.
+The recommended version of JJB to install is the version specified in the [`builder/jjb/requirements.txt`][33] file.

     # From the root of the releng/builder repo
     (jjb)$ pip install -r jjb/requirements.txt